shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 const client = new NFTStorage({ token: apiKey });
 ...
 ```

-First we import all the required packages and set up the nft.storage client.
+First, we import all the required packages and set up the nft.storage client.

 ```js
 const Create = ({ Tezos }) => {
     const dispatch = useDispatch();